Meet the two rising stars of Netflix's brilliant new comedy The End of the F***ing World

 In 2015, she starred alongside Colin Farrell and Rachel Weisz in Yorgos Lanthomos’ absurdist comedy The Lobster, displaying the same icy deadpan which she employs to great effect in The End of the F***ing World.
 She recently guest-starred in the third series of Penny Dreadful alongside Billie Piper.

-The End of the F***ing World arrives on Netflix UK on Friday 5th January 2018.
+The End of the F***ing World is now streaming on All4 and Netflix UK.